-The Institute for Contemporary History has reprinted the murderous dictator's book and is selling it in bookstores for 59 euros ($63) a copy, starting Friday.
+The Institute for Contemporary History is reprinting the murderous dictator’s book and will sell it in bookstores for 59 euros ($63) a copy, starting in January.

-It is not appearing in its original form but is heavily annotated to expose the "lies, half-truths and vicious tirades," the institute said, behind a Nazi vision of racist hostility that ended in the deaths of tens of millions of people in World War II.
+It will not appear in its original form but will be heavily annotated to expose the “lies, half-truths and vicious tirades,” the institute says, behind a Nazi vision of racist hostility that ended in the deaths of tens of millions of people in World War II.

-Republication is possible in Germany because the copyright on "Mein Kampf" ("My Struggle") ran out on December 31, 70 years after Hitler's death.
+Republication is possible in Germany because the copyright on “Mein Kampf” (“My Struggle”) runs out on December 31, 70 years after Hitler’s death.

 At the end of World War II, the Allies transferred the copyright to the German state of Bavaria, which applied it to enforce a ban on reprints.

 Exposing historic evil

 With the copyright gone, the historians see themselves obliged to be the ones to republish.
 Their version holds meticulously documented hindsight into Nazi terror up as a mirror to the party’s original declared intents.
 It wants to spoil these to those who may still feel attracted to them today.